HuyaneMatsu/hata/docs/topics/embedded_activity_launch.md

 ### Sending single message

 To send a single message just return what you want to send.
-Embeds, attachments and polls, say no more; its supported.
+Embeds, attachments and polls, say no more; it's supported.

 ```py
 @Sakuya.interactions(target_type = 'embedded activity launch')